lgeurts/lgeurts.github.io/about.md

 Learned a lot and met amazingly talented people of which I can call some a close friend.
 Great times, until I discovered there was nothing new to explore, stuck in a career with no chance to grow.
 So, after a long period of doubt (was giving up a good paying job without even knowing what to do next) I pulled the trigger, quit, booked a flight to Paris and started as a one-man-shop.

 Now you probably were going to ask me if I have any regets leaving those bags of stock options behind.
 No, I've had my share of blunders and absurdities creeping in but never would go back.
-Love my freedom too much.
+Love my freedom.

 What else?
 I’m interested in far too much topics ranging from science to history, kendo, trekking the Alps, my (2008) Suzuki GSXR-600, driving the neighbours to insanity when rehearsing paradiddles; the list goes on.